betterscientificsoftware/bssw.io/Site/Communities/TerrestrialEcosystem.md

 ### Go to the [Better Scientific Software main page](../Homepage.md)

-### Learn how the terrestrial ecosystem community can contribute to the BetterScientificSoftware site.
+### Contribute to the BetterScientificSoftware site.
 We encourage terrestrial ecosystem researchers to share ideas about addressing challenges in multiscale and multiphysics coupling, refactoring, and other concerns.
 See [What To Contribute](../WhatToContribute.md) and [How To Contribute](../HowToContribute.md).